andreafalletti/hyprland-/FAQ.md

 ### GTK apps' borders are weird? and mouse is off!
 Go to your GTK theme's folder, then to `gtk-4.0`.
 In it, you'll find at least one CSS file.
 For all the CSS files, search for `window {` and in the window class, replace all `border` and `box-shadow` properties to `none`.

+### How do I change me mouse cursor?
+Use a tool like for example `lxappearance`.
+Change your cursor and _restart_ Hyprland.
+If that doesn't work, change the config files manually according to the [XDG specification (Arch wiki link)](https://wiki.archlinux.org/title/Cursor_themes#Configuration).